mfouquet/Reselect/README.md

 Reselect allows you to restore a previous selection or save selections for later use (even after you close the document!).

+If you want to read more about it, check out this [Medium post](https://medium.com/@_fookay/reselect-sketch-plugin-d6ede304883d).

 ##Installation